bdamokos/brussels_transit/readme.md

 ## Known Issues and Limitations

 - The De Lijn setup is not yet fully set up for multiple monitored lines.
-- SNCB and TEC are not yet supported.
-- Where the API provides multiple languages, English and French are taken as the default, depending on the API.
-(E.g. Station names for STIB in French, service messages for STIB in English)
-- Timetables are not yet supported.
-(This information is available in the GTFS data of both STIB and De Lijn)
-- Initial load is slow because it involves downloading and parsing a large GTFS file.